 Her experience includes serving as the Operations Committee Chair for LDA-BC and representing the province at LDA-Canada.
 Philippa's primary focus remains advocacy, especially after the successful Supreme Court ruling in J. Moore v.
 BC Ministry of Education.

-Now retired, and a grandmother, she was pleased to be asked to rejoin the board at LDAFS.
+Now retired and a grandmother, she was pleased to be asked to rejoin the LDAFS board.

 Avril has been a resident of BC for her entire life.
 She holds a certificate in Personal Financial Planning and has completed the Canadian Securities Course.
 Avril's work experience has been in a variety of sectors, including many positions within the accounting departments and two terms as Executive Assistant to a CEO.
 Avril has two sons, both of which have learning disabilities, and for who she was a strong advocate throughout their school years.
 This included a successful outcome to her BC Human Rights Tribunal.